apos/rapid-bulky-wshc-by-apos/README.md

 Please consider welding right angled pins (4pin header) onto the board (facing inwards) which could give you more space e. g. later on for a battery pack.
 Use the correct 3d model  (1,3) for the OLD housing.</br>
 <img src="https://user-images.githubusercontent.com/456034/234855272-b8b3f6c1-4e9e-45da-81e8-0ee3521e33b8.png" width=300> <img src="media/V01_M1_01.png" width="300">

+#### 1,54 inch OLED
+5 pin models are not easy to get and expensive.
+7 pins is I2C.
+Until noe I do not own one ...

 #### 2,4 inch OLED (NOT READY YET.
 Needs code change on SHC)